Juul Is Behaving Differently In The Philippines Than In The U.S., Say Activists

 "If you look at where the majority of tobacco and nicotine consumption takes place globally, it is in lower middle income markets," says MacGuill.

-For now, adds MacGuill says, most consumers in those poorer countries can't afford Juul products.
+For now, adds MacGuill, most consumers in those poorer countries can't afford Juul products.
 (The vaporizer sells on Juul's Philippines website for about $30.
 And each two-pack of pods costs nearly $7.)
 But MacGuill says Juul has been banking on the possibility that eventually incomes in those countries will rise.

 "The strategy was really built around making sure that the brand was in a position to access that sort of potential growth," says MacGuill.